 My name is Melissa and my blog is about preparing delicious meals at home, experiencing enticing meals at restaurants, culinary related travel, and living and eating around the world.
-We move around a lot (Brazil, Angola, and who knows where we will be next) so I have an awesome opportunity to experience food around the world.
+We move around a lot (Brazil, Angola, Nigeria, and who knows where we will be next) so I have an awesome opportunity to experience food around the world.
 Life is one big adventure!

 Click here to see recipe listing or travel by country